-PUBLIC SAFETY POWER SHUTOFFS (PSPS): In the rare event of a PSPS electricity may be turned off to the county, all students should know that this will result in your instructor adjusting due dates & tasks to accommodate for this.
-This will occur as soon as the instructor is able to get online and make the adjustments within Canvas.
-Students will not be penalized for PSPS outages that prevent them from submitting assignments or attending class.
+PUBLIC SAFETY POWER SHUTOFFS (PSPS) - In the event of a PSPS electricity may be turned off to the county.
+It is anticipated that these PSPS will be smaller in size, and shorter in length then we experienced in 2019, if they occur at all.
+Yet, all students should know that if we experience a PSPS during our semester we will need to adjust the material/due dates.
+Students will not be penalized for outages that prevent them from submitting assignments or attending class.
 If you are experiencing a PSPS outside of Humboldt County (during our scheduled class time) please contact me as soon as possible.

-EXPECTATIONS OF THE STUDENT:
+EXPECTATIONS OF THE STUDENT

 - Come to class prepared with readings and assignments completed by the first class each week. - Expect to spend about 2-4 hours per week working on this course. - Find ways to engage in class so that you can demonstrate & deepen your understanding. - While it is fine to look ahead a week or two on Canvas, please refrain from pre-watching video clips or looking through PowerPoint slides until we have gone through them together.
 This will ensure that class is more interesting for all, while also allowing room for the instructor to make changes and bring in areas of interest expressed by the class over time. - Work to maintain a sense of flexibility and humor as we work our way through this semester.
 With the ever-shifting sands of life during a global pandemic, there will be situations that we cannot anticipate.
 In those moments, a sense of humor will be helpful. - Engage in timely communication with the instructor if unexpected events occur which require your attention and make it difficult to complete assignments on time.
-Talk to me about issues right away, do not wait until afterwards (when it is too late to develop a plan for success). - Take the time to learn about campus services.
+Talk to me about issues right away, do not wait until afterwards (when it is too late to develop a plan for success).

+- Take the time to learn about campus services.
 Then take steps to utilize them as needed. - Create the opportunities for self-care that you need to maintain your mental health and overall success in this course.

-EXPECTATIONS OF THE INSTRUCTOR:
+EXPECTATIONS OF THE INSTRUCTOR